mentoltea/img-mosaic/README.md

 Example of usage:
 start.exe .\in.png .\rickroll_minimum\ 5 1 212

+# DIFFERENCE BETWEEN START, START2 AND START3
+Start pastes images from list and removes used images from it.
+When the list becomes empty, it copies the old list.
+Due to this it can make periodical "lines" which look like artifacts

+Start2 does not remove the image from list after using it.
+Produces most original-like images, but quite often restrains itself to a little variety of images

+Start3 works like start, but sometimes (once per 3 usage or if random number is dividible by 4) appends random image from original list.
+Partially removes the "artifacts" of start, but makes more noise in output

 # EDIT.EXE
 To edit the size of images you use edit.exe providing parameters in this order:
 * indir - Directory with images used for mosaic.
 The images should be named only with numbers in order.
 For example, 0001.png, 0002.png, ..., 9201.png